 Diabetes can have a big effect on the partners of those living with Diabetes.
 Luckily, there is help and advice available to help you understand how to support your partner.
 Some people living with Diabetes feel perfectly capable of managing without additional help, while others would appreciate more support.
 Research actually suggests that people who have social support tend to manage their Diabetes better.
 If you’re wondering how to help your partner, here are a few tips:

-Learn more about diabetes
+Learn more about Diabetes

-To help your partner, try to understand what they’re facing by learning more about diabetes.
+To help your partner, try to understand what they’re facing by learning more about Diabetes.
 Your partner might actually appreciate you taking an interest and will feel comforted knowing that they have your support.

-Understand the highs and lows of diabetes
+Understand the highs and lows of Diabetes

-High and low blood sugar levels could cause your partner to become irritable and lead to feelings such as confusion and anger.
+High and low blood sugar levels could cause your partner to become irritable and lead to confusion and anger.
 Understanding this could help you be more sympathetic toward your partner’s feelings around these times.
 Try to be empathetic when they experience mood swings but also encourage them to seek out help if their mood becomes increasingly aggressive.